Best Dress Shoes for Foot Health: A Podiatrist’s Guide

 Can You Actually Wear Dress Shoes With Plantar Fasciitis?

 Yes — but the heel drop is everything.
 Plantar fasciitis patients need a dress shoe with 8–12mm heel-to-toe drop to reduce fascia tension at push-off.
 Most fashion dress shoes offer 0–4mm, which is why patients with PF flare within 30 minutes of wearing them.
 The 3 brands that consistently pass Dr. Tom’s 4-point clinical check for plantar fasciitis patients: Ecco (men), Vionic (women), and Rockport (both).
 The specific models — and why certain popular choices in these brands still fail the test — are in the breakdown below.
-Schedule an evaluation at our Howell or Bloomfield Hills office for a fitting assessment.
+Schedule an evaluation at our Howell or Bloomfield Township office for a fitting assessment.

 Visit Balance Foot & Ankle — Same-Day Appointments Available

-Our podiatry team serves patients throughout Michigan including Howell, Brighton, and Bloomfield Hills.
+Our podiatry team serves patients throughout Michigan including Howell, Brighton, and Bloomfield Township.
 If you’re dealing with heel pain, ingrown toenails, or a foot injury, we have same-day appointment availability.

 Same-day appointments available.
 (810) 206-1402